-Professor Metin Basoglu, MD, PhD, is founder and former Head of Section of Trauma Studies at the Institute of Psychiatry of King’s College London and founder and Director of the Istanbul Center for Behavior Research and Therapy (DABATEM) in Turkey.
+Professor Metin Basoglu, MD, PhD, is founder and former Head of Section of Trauma Studies at the Institute of Psychiatry of King’s College London and founder / former director of DABATEM.
 He is internationally recognized as an authority on war, torture, and natural disaster trauma and treatment of survivors.
 He is the editor of Torture and Its Consequences: Current Treatment Approaches published in 1992 by Cambridge University Press – a now classic reference book on torture that brought together existing knowledge on the subject in the early 1990s and defined a new scientific discipline at the crossroads of medicine, psychiatry, human rights, and social and political sciences.
 In the years that followed he conducted pioneering studies that demonstrated the mental health effects of torture.
 These studies contributed to our understanding of torture by exploring the parallels between animal models of anxiety and human experience under torture.

 One of Basoglu’s career-guiding goals has been to develop a mental healthcare model that can address the psychological care needs of millions of mass trauma survivors around the world.
 His work with survivors of the 1999 earthquakes in Turkey led to the development of Control-Focused Behavioral Treatment (CFBT) and its various innovative clinical and field applications detailed in this website.